NextronSystems/gimphash/README.md

         - `gopkg.in`
         - `google.golang.org`
         - `cloud.google.com`
-3. Sort the resulting package names (alphabetically)
+    5. Discard the function name if it was already encountered
-4. Calculate the SHA-256 hash over the concatenated names (no delimiter)
+3. Calculate the SHA-256 hash over the concatenated names (no delimiter)

 ## Proof of Concept Implementations